Shock9616/MacProBot/README.md

 - `/updatedxmt`
   - Gives a link for the MacProTips tutorial for updating DXMT in CrossOver, and a link to download the latest version
+- `/wallpaper`
+  - Respond with a random wallpaper from the configured wallpapers channel

 ### Admin/Mod Commands